-While February has most of us thinking about Valentine’s Day, college students have one thing on their minds.
+As we turn the page from February to March, college students have one thing on their minds.
 No, it’s not midterms — it’s spring break!

 For college students, spring break is a time to celebrate finishing midterms and to get a much-needed break from their studies.
 For many it’s also a chance to socialize and plan trips with their friends.

 As parents, we largely wish our students would avoid the kind of college fun immortalized in movies like Animal House and Van Wilder.
 Unfortunately, we can’t control everything our college students do when they’re out with friends or on a spring break trip.

 That’s why it’s important to make sure our students know how to party safely, so however they decide to celebrate spring break, they return to school as healthy as when they left.

 Here are 11 spring break safety tips for college students that will help college parents sleep a bit better at night.

 Make sure your student keeps their driver’s license on them at all times while traveling.
 If they’re taking an international spring break trip, they’ll want to keep their passport safely on their body (a jacket inner pocket with a zipper is great for this).

 They should also take a paper copy of their passport and store it in their hotel safe in case the original gets lost.

 Your college student needs these documents to travel and check into hotels.
 Without them they’ll be stranded, possibly in a place they don’t know and with nowhere to stay.
 That’s never a safe situation to be in.

 The buddy system is important when your student is traveling.
 Staying in a group is the best way to avoid becoming the victim of a crime.
 It’s especially helpful for keeping pickpockets, muggers and other assailants at bay.